 A Virtual Private Network (VPN) works in a similar way.
 VPNs work by creating an encrypted ‘tunnel’ between your computer network and the websites you visit.
 The best VPNs use military-grade encryption protocols that ensure that no-one, not even the government, can read the packets you send and receive.

 Ideally, Government Agencies use Packet Sniffing to ensure data security, track an organisation’s data or monitor internet traffic.

 Businesses and Advertising Agencies

 Businesses and Advertising Agencies may resort to Packet Sniffing as a source of making their advertisements available to more people surfing the internet, analyze their behaviors and alter their tastes and preferences.

 Your ISP tracks your online activity to see if you are trying to access any malicious content or using up more bandwidth then what you have paid for.

-You can undoubtedly use a Packet Sniffer on a network that you own, such as your home Wi-Fi network.
+It is legal to sniff the packets of a network you own, however, packet sniffing is deemed illegal when it comes to networks you do not own.
 If you’re thinking about using a Packet Sniffer on a public network, the best advice is not to, however, it depends on the laws that prevail in your home country.

 Can packet sniffing be helpful in detecting rogues?